cedricg-mirror/cedricg-mirror.github.io/_tmp/tmp.md

 ![BruteRatel Payload](/docs/assets/images/BRUTERATEL_DIFF/bruteratel_start.jpg)

 This is when the final stage, the BruteRatel payload is reached.
-Notice how the Region size of each NtProtectVirtualMemory call is strictly identical.
+Notice how the Region size of each NtProtectVirtualMemory call is strictly identical between the two samples.

 # C2